Nicolaus Copernicus: Copernicus

-Copernicus's major work on his heliocentric theory was Dē revolutionibus orbium coelestium (On the Revolutions of the Celestial Spheres), published in the year of his death, 1543.
+Copernicus described his astronomical model in Dē revolutionibus orbium coelestium (On the Revolutions of the Celestial Spheres), published in the year of his death, 1543.
 He had formulated his theory by 1510.
 "He wrote out a short overview of his new heavenly arrangement [known as the Commentariolus, or Brief Sketch], also probably in 1510 [but no later than May 1514], and sent it off to at least one correspondent beyond Varmia [the Latin for "Warmia"].
 That person in turn copied the document for further circulation, and presumably the new recipients did, too ...".

 Copernicus's Commentariolus summarized his heliocentric theory.
 It listed the "assumptions" upon which the theory was based, as follows: